 The mission of the of the MJ93 is to educate kids on the importance of capitalizing on their talents and abilities with educational and technological programs, to increase their awareness of proper nutrition and exercise for healthier bodies to avoid obesity, diabetes and heart disease, and to mentor and encourage them on how to be successful.

 - 5th Annual Youth Football & Cheer Camp [April 26, 2014]: Open to boys and girls ages 8-17

-- Fun Fest & Concert [April 25, 2014]: Activity Day for Selma Youth where games and activities are planned to get kids moving and enjoying physical activities
+- MJ93 Fun Fest with the NFL [April 25, 2014]: Activity Day for Selma Youth where games and activities are planned to get kids moving and enjoying physical activities

 - MJ93 Computer Initiative Program: Computer Certification Program

 - Selma Let’s Move Initiative: A program to help raise a healthier generation of kids, launched by First Lady Michelle Obama, dedicated to solving the problem of obesity within a generation

 - Brotherhood of Excellence: A club started by Michael and some of his college teammates whose main focus was to mentor inner city kids

 - Speaking Engagements: Visiting schools to deliver messages of how to be successful